tinhct/archi-check/docs/PM/AI_Scrum_Governance_Whitepaper.md

 ## ## Phase 1: Project Scaffolding & Setup

-Operating autonomous agents in a commercial codebase without strict structural templates is a recipe for codebase drift, fragmented APIs, and broken integrations.
+Operating autonomous agents without strict structural templates is a recipe for codebase drift, fragmented APIs, and broken integrations.
 We established a strict, documentation-driven **Project Scaffolding** before a single line of feature code was written.

 ### 📐 Scaffolding & Standardized Document Structure
 The repository is divided into two distinct logical zones: the core application codebase (`src/` and `tests/`) and the system documentation plane (`docs/`).
 To prevent documentation sprawl, the knowledge repository is organized into a deterministic domain map: